What's the problem?

 Continue

-Drag the slider to move the curves/lines.
+Drag the slider to move the segments.

 Notice that the final point always lands at the midpoint of line AB.

-The final curve made by scaled segments, represents our sum \( \color{#a585ff}A_{\color{#ff7a7a}n} \).
+The final curve made by scaled segments represents our sum \( \color{#a585ff}A_{\color{#ff7a7a}n} \).

 At infinitely many points, this should be a parabola.